primeDevansh/miscellaneousPrograms/radixConverter_README.md

 # Radix Converter

-A prpgram written in 'C' intended to perform number-base conversions.
+A program written in 'C' intended to perform number-base conversions.

+I will use stack and queue for performing number-base conversions and hence the following sections may contain discussions about stack and queues.

 ### Why track both, first and last elements of a Queue?